Western Animation: The Mad Doctor

 .
 Epic Mickey

-also features the Mad Doctor prominently as a key villain (called "The Mad Doctor"), Nostalgia Level
+also features the Mad Doctor prominently as a key villain (called "The Mad Doctor"), a side-scrolling Nostalgia Level

 in the 1930s Mickey Mouse newspaper comic strip